HareshParmar152/Basic-Tesseract/README.md

    * Illustrates the use of regular expressions for extracting specific types of information, such as dates, from detected text.
 Shows how to identify and extract structured data using text recognition.

-- Real-World Text Recognition:
+- Real-World Text Recognition
    * Showcases text recognition in natural scenes, such as images with text on objects like cups.
 Highlights the capability of Tesseract to recognize text in various real-world scenarios.

-- Benefits and Learning:
+- Benefits and Learning
    * Gain insights into OCR technology and its applications.
    * Learn how to install and configure Tesseract for text recognition.
    * Understand different page segmentation modes and their effects.